giovannidemaria/Polito-FreeRTOS-exploration/README.md

 # GROUP 09 - CAOS PROJECT 2023-24
 Repository for the group project: HaclOSsim - Computer Architectures and Operating Systems

+This project aims to explore the usage of a real-time operating system, with hand-practice.
+The used operating system was FreeRTOS, in which we implemented some demos and added a new feature.

 ## Structure of the Repository
 - **Documentation**
   - _HaclOSsim - Group09.pptx_